michelfernandez/cove/site/content/english/_index.md

 {{% content %}}
 {{% heading %}}
-# How to use Skribble to ensure <br class="hide-for-mobile">the identity of the signatories
+# Use Skribble to maximise the legal weight of your signature
-Those who have a verified e-ID can sign on Skribble <br class="hide-for-mobile">without additional measures.<br><br>
+Identified individuals sign on Skribble with the highest available e-signature standard QES.
+It has a legal weight of 100%.<br><br>
-**Shortly you will be able to sign on Skribble with the following e-IDs:**
+**Those who log in with an e-ID automatically activate QES.**
 {{% /heading %}}

 {{< picture e-id-map 826 "E-ID, where you can sign Skribble soon." >}}